Red Pepper

 Late summer through early fall (August-October in Northern Hemisphere)

-Year-round in most markets due to global cultivation and storage
+Year-round in most developed markets due to global production and storage

 Best Months